 Academic Immersion (AIM): Introduction to Medicine is an intensive three-week pre-medical program.

-- Meetings with medical students and graduate students, from whom students learn about post-graduate experiences in the sciences
+- Meetings with medical students and graduate students who will share their postgraduate experiences in the sciences with you

 Cost and Session Information

 (All tuition and fees for Summer 2021 are pending approval.)